-There’s the misconception that, if you are hit with a manual actions and you lose traffic and rankings, you will return to the same level once the manual actions has been revoked.
+There’s the misconception that, if you are hit with manual actions and you lose traffic and rankings, you will return to the same level once the manual actions have been revoked.
 This couldn’t be further from the truth.
-You see, a manual actions aims to suppress unfair leverage.
-So, it wouldn’t make sense to return to the same organic performance after a cleanup and the manual action lifted, otherwise that would likely mean you weren’t benefiting from whatever was infringing on the Quality Guidelines.
+You see, manual actions aim to suppress unfair leverage.
+So, it wouldn’t make sense to return to the same organic performance after a cleanup and the manual action was lifted, otherwise that would likely mean you weren’t benefiting from whatever was infringing on the Quality Guidelines.

 Any website can recover from almost any scenario.
 The cases where a property is deemed unrecoverable, are extremely rare.
 Nevertheless, you should have a full understanding of what you are dealing with.
 Bear in mind that manual actions and algorithmic Issues can coexist.
 And, sometimes, you won’t start to see anything before you prioritize and solve all the issues in the right order.
 So, if you believe your website has been impacted negatively in search, make sure that you start by looking at the Manual Actions view in Search Console, and then work your way from there.

 Unfortunately, there’s no easy way to explain what to look for and symptoms of each and every algorithmic issue.
 Unless you have seen and experienced many of them, algorithmic issues can throw you off as they not only stack, but sometimes have different timings and thresholds to hit before they go away.
 The best advice I can give is: think about your value proposition, problem that you are solving or need that you are catering for.
 And don’t forget about asking feedback from your users.
 Ask their opinions on your business and experience you provide on your website, or how they expect you to improve.
 When you ask the right questions, the results can be extremely rewarding